ArvinVeiyon/WFB-ng-for-all/Setup-HOWTO.md

    [drone_video]
    peer = 'listen://0.0.0.0:5602'  # listen for video stream (gstreamer on drone)
    ```
-   With this settings WFB will listen on port 14550 on drone and connect to udp://127.0.0.1:14550 on GS.
+   With this settings WFB-NG will listen on port 14550 on drone and connect to udp://127.0.0.1:14550 on GS.

    If you want to override default modulation type (MCS#1, long GI, 20MHz BW, STBC 1)
    you can do it for each stream. **Stream settings are independent**.
 You can use different modulation for each of them.